The modern history of the Acropolis sculptures (19th century on)

 A photo of Elgin's clock tower is available in the Photo chronicle.

 Elgin broke pieces off the Parthenon, cutting their artistic facade off their architectural extension with a saw.
 He then shipped the artistic part of the sculptures to Britain.
 He abandoned the architectural parts on the Acropolis, which you can still see today.
 One of them, on which you can see the saw marks, is displayed in the Acropolis Museum.
-Elgin’s actions would be totally unacceptable according to today’s conservation standards.
+Elgin’s actions would be unacceptable according to today’s conservation standards.

 Documentaries about the impact of Elgin's act on the Acropolis are available in the Films & Videos section.